sneha-4515/sneha-4515/README.md

 **sneha-4515/sneha-4515** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->

 💻 Data Science Enthusiast
-👋 Hi there!
-I’m Sneha, an MCA graduate passionate about using data to uncover insights and build intelligent solutions.
+An MCA graduate passionate about using data to uncover insights and build intelligent solutions.
 I’m focused on developing expertise in Machine Learning, Data Analytics, and Predictive Modeling — translating data into meaningful business value through structured analysis and modern tools.

 🚀 About Me